-Results in Table 1 show that more male teachers (69.0%) participated in the study as compared to their female counterparts (31.0%), indicating a gender disparity in employment.
-The results also show that the majority of the teachers in the sample (77.7%) had a Bachelor's degree, the requisite qualification to teach at secondary school level.
-In relation to number of years spent in the schools, findings in Table 1 show that the majority of the sampled teachers (81.3%) had taught for more than three years in their respective schools.
-This indicated that the respondents had long-standing cognate experience in serving as teachers.
-Thirty-six per cent (36%) of the teachers who participated in the study were Science teachers while 64% were Arts teachers, indicating that there are fewer Science teachers than Arts teachers working in the public secondary schools.
+Results in Table 1 show that more male teachers (69.0%) participated in the study as compared to their female counterparts (31.0%).
+This suggests a gender disparity in employment of teachers in public secondary schools with more male teachers being employed compared to females.
+The results also show that the majority of the teachers (77.7%) in the sample had the requisite qualification (at least a Bachelor's degree) to teach at secondary school level.
+This shows that the teachers involved were knowledgeable in the context of the study.
+In relation to numbers of years spent in the schools, findings in Table 1 show that majority of the sampled teachers (81.3 %) had taught for more than three years in their respective schools.
+This indicated that the respondents had long standing cognate experience in serving as teachers.
+Results in the same table further reveal that of the teachers who participate in the study, 36% of them were science teachers while 64% were arts teachers.
+This implies that there are fewer science teachers working in the public secondary schools in Uganda as compared to their arts counterparts.

-Teacher Professional Development
+4.2 Teacher Professional Development: